-- Level 1 valuation based on quoted prices (unadjusted) in active markets for identical assets or liabilities: - Level 2 valuation techniques based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and - Level 3 valuation techniques using inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+- Level 1 valuation based on quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 valuation techniques based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and - Level 3 valuation techniques using inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-Cash and cash equivalents, restricted cash, and the investment in Tlou Energy Limited ("Tlou Energy") have been measured using Level 1 inputs.
+Cash and cash equivalents and restricted cash have been measured using Level 1 inputs.
 The convertible loan has been measured using both Level 1 and Level 3 inputs.